Microsoft/IntuneDocs/intune/app-configuration-managed-home-screen-app.md

 Typically, if settings are available to you through Device configuration, configure the settings there.
 Doing so will save you time, minimize errors, and will give you a better Intune-support experience.
 However, some of the Managed Home Screen settings are currently only available via the **App configuration policies** blade in the Intune console.
 Use this document to learn how to configure the different settings either using the configuration designer or a JSON script.

 > [!NOTE]
-> It is currently possible, and advisable, to set allow-listed applications and pinned web links through **Client apps** and **Device configuration**.
+> It is currently possible, and advisable, to set whitelisted applications and pinned web links through **Client apps** and **Device configuration**.
 For the full list of settings available in **Device configuration** that impact Managed Home Screen,  see [Dedicated device settings](device-restrictions-android-for-work.md#dedicated-device-settings).

 First, navigate to the Intune console in Azure portal and go to **Client apps** > **App configuration policies**.
 Add a configuration policy for **Managed devices** running **Android** and choose **Managed Home Screen** as the associated app.
 Click on **Configuration settings** to configure the different available Managed Home Screen settings.